huggingface/blog/tf-xla-generate.md

 ```

 That's much better, successive generation calls performed this way will be orders of magnitude faster than before.
-Keep in mind that trying other generation options, at any point, will trigger tracing.
+Keep in mind that trying new generation options, at any point, will trigger tracing.

 ```python
 print("Calling XLA generation with the same input, but with new options...")